How the Data Were Organized

-The PTSD-Repository contains over 300 variables extracted from RCTs of PTSD treatments published through May 2020.
-It will be updated annually.
-For ease of
+The PTSD Repository contains over 300 variables extracted from randomized controlled trials (RCTs) of PTSD treatments published from January 1, 1988 through April 1, 2024.
+It continues to be updated annually.

 use, the variables are broken up into separate tables (called datasets), each with a focus